nadirquamer/Sales_Analysis_Chocolate_Excel/README.md

 1. Sales Data
 2. Cost Price of Products

+### Operation performed

+- Descriptive Statistics, EDA, Formulas, PivotTable - For Analysis
+- conditional formatting and other visualization techniques- For Presentation

 ### Reports

 An exploratory data analysis was performed on the data available and came up with the following reports: